Maghnie/docs/aedifion.io/data/semantic-data-model.md

 ### Mapping process

 Mapping is the process of linking datapoints and meta data to the semantic data model of a specific project.
-Thus, it is the process of describing the assignment of datapints to pins and attributes to instanced component.
+Thus, it is the process of describing the assignment of datapints to pins and attributes to an instanced component.

 **Mapping datapoints to pins** of instanced components specifies the semantic of datapoints and their component affiliation.
 Information on a component affiliation can be taken from planning documentation, system overviews, and also native meta data generated and collected by aedifion.